-Step 1.
+- Step 1.
 Go to the Preferences tab in Mbox or Mbox Remote.
-In the Video Inputs section, find the input (1 - 8) to be configured.
-Click on the disclosure arrow to the right of the input's name to reveal the configuration pane.

-Step 2.
-Set the input type pop-up to "Blackmagic" or "Phoenix" as required.
-Next, click on the input number popup menu to assign the correct input on the correct device to the input that is being configured.
-In general it is best to assign inputs in sequential order, but it is possible to assign them non-sequentially.
-Finally, click on the input format pop-up and select the format for the input.
+In the Video Inputs section, find the input (1 8) to be configured.
+Click on the disclosure arrow to the right of the input's name to reveal the configuration pane. - Step 2.
+Set the input type pop-up to "Blackmagic" or "Phoenix".
+Click on the input number pop-up to assign the physical input on the device to the input that is being configured.
+It is always best to assign inputs in sequential order, but it is possible to assign them non-sequentially.
+Click on the input format pop-up and select the format for the input, and finally click on the color space pop-up and select YUV or RGB as required.

 CAUTION!
-The choices on the input format pop-up may include formats that may not work with the connected capture hardware.
+The choices on the input format and color space pop-ups may include formats that do not work with the connected capture hardware.
 Check the documentation for the capture device to determine what formats it can receive.
-Do not select a format that the hardware does not support.
+Do not select a format or colorspace that the hardware does not support!

 - Step 3.
-The textfields labeled T, B, R, and L can be used to apply a crop (in pixels) to the incoming video signal.
-The resulting image will be recentered. - Step 4.
-Clicking on the "Sub" checkbox will cause Mbox to display a substitute image if the video input has no input signal.
-The default substitute image is a blue rectangle displaying the input type number and selected format.
-The default image can be replaced with a custom substitute still image by typing the Folder.
-File index (e.g. 004.001) or the full path for the file (e.g. /Users/username/Documents/Raster.jpg) into the textfield next to the Sub checkbox. - Step 5.
-Clicking on the "Q" checkbox will cause Mbox to reduce the incoming video to one quarter its native size.
-This can be useful to reduce processing overhead, but will of course result in a smaller image. - Step 6.
-Once everything is set up correctly, the input should start working immediately.
-It should not be necessary to restart the Mbox software after changing the video input settings.
+The textfields labeled Crop Top, Bottom, Right, and Left can be used to apply a crop (in pixels) to the incoming video signal.
+The resulting image will be re-centered. - Step 4.
+Checking the "Sub/Diag" checkbox will cause a substitute/diagnostic image to be displayed if the video input is requested on a layer but there is no signal or the input device is not found.
+The default image is a blue rectangle displaying the input type, number, and format.
+The default image can be replaced with a custom still image by typing the Folder.
+File index (e.g. 004.001) or the full path for the file (e.g. /Users/username/Documents/Raster.jpg) into the textfield next to the checkbox. - Step 5.
+Checking the "1/4 Size" checkbox will reduce the incoming video to one quarter its native size.
+This can be useful to reduce processing overhead, but will result in a smaller image. - Step 6.
+Once everything is set up correctly, the input should show a √ prefix and start working immediately.